 Intelligence test, IQ test, cognitive test, stress test, analytical test or ability test?
 The range of assessment tools in analytical skills is many and measures different parameters.

-Saville’s aptitude tests are cognitive tests developed for use in a business context and constructed to uncover analytical capacity and the potential for learning under time pressure.
-They all have business-relevant content and are extremely valuable to use in recruitment and development processes.
+Saville’s aptitude tests are cognitive tests developed for use in a business context and constructed to uncover the following:

 Saville’s Portfolio of Aptitude Test / Analytical Test / Cognitive Test